-The Canadian Blood Services’ executive management team has 10 senior members: nine vice-presidents and our CEO.
+The Canadian Blood Services’ executive management team has eight senior members: seven vice-presidents and our CEO.
 The CEO is the organization’s most senior executive—accountable to our board of directors and responsible for ensuring we operate within the policy and strategy framework approved by the board.
 The CEO provides advice and counsel to the Board on all organizational matters and leads our management, staff and volunteer teams.

 Need Help or want to give your feedback?